ustegrew/measurement-viewer/src/app/components/switchbank/README.md

 A bank of switches, to make/break certain connections in the simulated circuit.
-Each time a switch is operated we update the switch settings in the global switchstates service.
-The service will send notification to the image viewer to load the circuit diagram corresponding to the new switch settings.
+Has got two way data binding to a bank of check boxes on the UI.
+Each time the user clicks a check box (i.e. 'operates' a switch) we update the switch settings in the global switchstates service.